gibbok/notes-next-js/README.md

 Next.js is an open-source development framework built on top of Node.js, it provides server-side rendering and generating of static websites.
 The Next.js framework utilizes Jamstack architecture.

-Next.js use Babel for transpilation and Webpack for bundling.
+Next.js use Babel for transpilation and Webpack for bundling (they are moving to Rust Compiler).
 It uses page-based routing and dynamic routing.

 It supports incremental static regeneration ISR and static site generation SSG.